 Apricot Portable was Apricot Computers' attempt at a portable computer, first released in November 1984.
 It had a 3.5" floppy drive, 4.77 MHz CPU and 256 KB RAM.
 It was the first computer to use an 80-column/25-line LCD and speech recognition for input/output.
 The speech recognition software held 4096 words, with only 64 available at a given time.
 It was also unique in the way that it had an infrared link between it and the keyboard; this was relatively new at the time.
 However, if an object blocked the infrared beam, communications would be cut off, of course.
+Due to the large amount of interference that other infrared sources could cause, the communications protocol used by the keyboard had to feature 4 parity bits per byte.
+Engineers found that any less than this would not work correctly.
 The Apricot also featured a somewhat Mac-like graphical interface.
 It was originally priced at £1965.

 Manufactured by ACT in the UK in 1984